xincxiong/Course-Projects/README.md

   * ArXiv for research updates: https://arxiv.org/.
 I found it the mobile version of Feedly is useful to follow ArXiv.
 Also, try https://deeplearn.org/ or http://www.arxiv-sanity.com/top.

-### - Comments:
-Ng's courses are already good enough.
-Reading Part 2 of Goodfellow's book can also be helpful.
-Learning one kind of DL packages is important, such as Keras, TF or Pytorch.
-People may choose a focus, either CV or NLP.
-People want to have deeper understanding of DL can take Hinton's course and read Part 3 of Goodfellow's book.
-Fast.ai has very practical courses.

 ***